Roenbaeck/unstruct/README.md

 the parser config file and that the input XML files need to be well formed.
 If not, you are likely to get undesired results or even program crashes.

+It is written in Rust and the goal is to be more performant than loading XML into the database and doing the parsing there.
+One example of a situation where you need fast parsing of XML is when you have CDR (call detail record) files in XML format, since these can become abundant very quickly.
+The files currently used for testing are mockup CDR files, found in the data subfolder.

 ## Configuration
 This is an example parser configuration:
 ```